saranyasathya67/portfolio-simple-website/README.md

 ## How to View

-you can access my portfolio website by visiting[link] feel free to explore the content and get in touch!
+you can access my portfolio website by visiting[ https://saranyasathya67.github.io/portfolio-simple-website/] feel free to explore the content and get in touch!

 ## contributing